80's Chain-Class Rules

 9 .
 No wagon flip-up compartment lids, they must be removed.

-11. Absoultely no antifreeze in radiators, water only!
+11. Absolutely no antifreeze in radiators, water only!
 This will be enforced!

 12. Exhaust must either exit the hood or behind the driver.

-13. You may add an auxillary floor shifter.
-Auxillary transmission coolers are not allowed.
+13. You may add an auxiliary floor shifter.
+Auxiliary transmission coolers are not allowed.

 14. You may add a hand throttle.